NCAR/micm/README.md

 ## Install

 After completing the previous step run `sudo make install`.
-This wll install the tuvx static library, the MCIM configuration and runtime data, as well as the standalone `mcim` exectuable, which can be added to your system path to make the executable useable from any directory.
+This will install the MICM static library.

 If you would later lake to uninstall tuv-x, you can run `sudo make uninstall` from the build directory.